Looking for the best Christmas light displays on the Outer Banks and in northeastern North Carolina? Then jump on OBX Today’s Tacky Light Tour.

 This is a drive-through display, with one way in and one way out through through the neighborhood to see the homes, and they have a pull-off area to get out of your vehicle to walk through certain designated walkways for photo opportunities.

-“[We hope it] will bring a light of joy and happiness to everyone when they come to our display our goal this year is no one leaves our Christmas light display without the filling of Christmas,” McKecuen said.
+“[We hope it] will bring a light of joy and happiness to everyone when they come to our display our goal this year is no one leaves our Christmas light display without the felling of Christmas,” McKecuen said.

 The Christmas lights are on 7-days-a-week from 5 p.m. to 10 p.m.